tfelix/w3shop/README.md

 **WARNING:** This project is in an ALPHA stage.
 The contracts are neither audited nor well tested.
 Please consider everything as experimental.

-**DISCLAIMER:** Only sell items to which you own the copyright.
-Clearify with your jurisdiction on what information you to provide in order to legally operate an online shop.
+**DISCLAIMER:** Only sell items which you are legally allowed to!
+Clearify with your jurisdiction on what information you need to provide in order to operate an online shop.

 ## Does it work?